What You’ll Learn 🖥️

 peak hold (only maximum results are stored and shown).

-Depending on the application, it may be necessary to define a data overlap.
-When the window type is used, we have to use an overlap otherwise some of the data will be ignored.
-Therefore, the use of overlap is highly recommended.
-Overlap defines how much of the old data will be taken into account.
+Depending on the application, it may be necessary to define data overlap.
+When a window function is used, applying overlap is essential—otherwise, parts of the data may be ignored.
+Overlap determines how much of the previously calculated data is reused in the next windowed segment.

 It takes some part of the time signal, which is already calculated and uses it again for calculation.
 There could be any number for overlap, but usually there is 25%, 50%, 66.7%, and 75% overlapping.